-- 1. The Derby will be ran as a double elimination tournament based on "Heats" and using double elimination tournament brackets.
-Each heat will have two racers and the winner of a heat is the winner of two races.
+- 1. The Derby will be a double elimination tournament based on heats and using double elimination tournament brackets.
+Each heat will have two racers and the winner of a race is the winner of two heats.
 (For brackets see https://bracketpdfs.com/ and other places) - 2.
-After the first race in a heat, the two Pinewood Derby cars will switch lanes. - 3.
-If one Pinewood Derby car wins the first two races, that Pinewood Derby car wins the heat and advances.
+After the first heat in a race, the two Pinewood Derby cars will switch lanes. - 3.
+If one Pinewood Derby car wins the first two heats, that Pinewood Derby car wins the race and advances.
 The losing Pinewood Derby car will go to the elimination bracket.
-A car losing two heats has been eliminated from the Derby. - 4.
-If, after the second race, each Pinewood Derby car has won one race a third race will determine the winner of the heat.
-Before the third race the winner of a coin flip will have their choice of lanes.
-The winner of the second race should call "heads" or "Tails" while the coin is in the air.
-Should any race in a heat end in a tie, the race will be ran again with the cars staying in the lanes of the previous run. - 5.
-If a car jumps off the track or interferes with another car, the race will be run again after the track is checked for a problem with the cars remaining in their same lanes.
-If the same car jumps off the track a second time, it will automatically lose the heat. - 6.
-If, during a race, no car reaches the finish line on the track, the car which went the farthest in its lane shall be declared the heat winner.
+A car losing two races has been eliminated from the Derby. - 4.
+If, after the second heat, each Pinewood Derby car has won one heat, a third heat will determine the winner of the race.
+Before the third heat the winner of a coin flip will have their choice of lanes.
+The winner of the second heat should call "heads" or "tails" while the coin is in the air.
+Should any heat in a race end in a tie, the heat will be ran again with the cars staying in the lanes of the previous run. - 5.
+If a car jumps off the track or interferes with another car, the heat will be run again after the track is checked for a problem with the cars remaining in their same lanes.
+If the same car jumps off the track a second time, it will automatically lose the heat.

+6. If, during a heat, no car reaches the finish line on the track, the car which went the farthest in its lane shall be declared the heat winner.